jidongxiao/CSCI1200-DataStructures/old_hws/07_search_engine/README.md

 <meta name="description" content="Boston Celtics Scores, Stats and Highlights">
 ```

 Here, "Boston Celtics Scores, Stats and Highlights" is the description.
-Keep in mind that this description tag is always in the &lt;head&gt; section, rather than in the &lt;body&gt; section, and thus a match found in the description should not be counted as a valid match.

 ### The Snippet

 This snippet contains an excerpt from the page's content that is directly related to the search query.
 In this assignment, the requirements for this snippet is:

+1. when constructing the snippet, you should only consider the &lt;body&gt; section of the HTML files.
+In other words, the snippet must come from the &lt;body&gt; sectiono only.

-1. It should contain exactly 120 characters.
+2. The snippet should contain exactly 120 characters.

-2.1 For a phrase search, the snippet should start from the beginning of a sentence which contains the query; This means the query itself may not appear in the snippet: this is possible when a sentence contains the query, but that query does not appear in the first 120 characters of the sentence.
+3.1 For a phrase search, the snippet should start from the beginning of a sentence which contains the query; This means the query itself may not appear in the snippet: this is possible when a sentence contains the query, but that query does not appear in the first 120 characters of the sentence.
 If the query appears multiple times in a document, consider the first occurrence only.
-In other words, to construct the snippet, your program should search the first occurrence of the query in the document.
+In other words, to construct the snippet, your program should search the first occurrence of the query in the &lt;body&gt; section of the document.

-2.2 For a regular search, if an exact match can be found in the document, the snippet should start from the beginning of a sentence which contains the query, and if the query appears multiple times in the document, consider the first occurrence only; if an exact match can not be found, the snippet should start from the beginning of a sentence which contains the first keyword of the query, and if the first keyword appears multiple times in the document, consider the first occurrence only.
+3.2 For a regular search, if an exact match can be found in the &lt;body&gt; section of the document, the snippet should start from the beginning of a sentence which contains the query, and if the query appears multiple times in the &lt;body&gt; section of the document, consider the first occurrence only; if an exact match can not be found in the &lt;body&gt; section of the document, the snippet should start from the beginning of a sentence which contains the first keyword of the query, and if the first keyword appears multiple times in the &lt;body&gt; section of the document, consider the first occurrence only.

 **Note**, to simplify the construction of the snippets, we have tailored the provided HTML files such that you can identify the beginning of a sentence via searching the period sign before the sentence.
 In this assignment, you can assume that there is always a period sign before the sentence which contains the snippet you are going to construct, however, it is possible that there are some whitespaces in between the period and the start of the sentence.

-**Note 2**, when constructing the snippet, you should only consider the &lt;body&gt; section of the HTML files.

 ## Useful String Functions